 SMD School is wholly funded by overseas sponsors in 26 different countries.
 Visit How to Help for more details on how you too can get involved!

-Watch this slide show to learn more about the background of our kids!
+Watch Nelha’s story to learn more about the background of our kids and school!